ultimatecodelab/Linked-Data-and-Semantic-Web-Project-2015/README.md

 User will be able to find / locate the available parking spaces in galway city.

 ## 7: Conclusion
-Developed a fully working API and also  a seperate webapp in angularjs for consuming the API.
+Developed a fully working API and also  a seperate webapp in angularjs that consumes the API.
-The best part of this project is SERVER side code which is completely isolated from the client side( angularjs) - web app.
+The SERVER side code is completely isolated from the client side( angularjs) - web app.
 This means that the API can be hosted in one server and clientside(angularjs) in different server and they can communicate back and forth.
-It also makes it easier for maintaning and future development of an API because changes made to server side code will the break down the client side functionality.
+This makes it easier for maintanance and future developments of an API because changes made to server side code will the break down the client side functionality.
-This is a REST-full API developed using **Restify** and this technology is widely used in industries.
-It is very stable was specifically built for REST web services.
+This is a REST-full API developed using **Restify**.
+This technology is widely used in industries.
+It is very stable and was specifically built for REST web services.
 Good programming techniques used, MVC approach was followed.